bmilcs/odin-project/README.md

 ## Project List

-These assignments were tackled with a growth mindset and I did not reference the work of others while working through them.

-In other words, these are _learner's solutions_, written with the intention of practicing the fundamentals and developing problem solving skills.
+These assignments were tackled with a growth mindset and I did not reference the work of others while completing them.
+In other words, these are _learner's solutions_, written with the intent of practicing the fundamentals and developing problem solving skills.

-If you're looking for the best practices, look elsewhere!
+> If you're looking for the best practices, look elsewhere!

 ### Foundations